tocisz/homepage/t/posts_source/002-Driving-stepper-motor.md

      /
 4 --* .-- 6       4 --*-.-- 6
 ```
-By connecting them right way I was able to reverse current flow for one coil with one button; Second button for second coil; Third button is a main on/off switch.
+By connecting them right way I was able to reverse current flow for one coil with one button; Second button for the second coil; Third button is a main on/off switch.

 ![3 buttons board](002-1.jpg)